 This setting is only recommended where it is necessary for all clients to receive the same throughput.
+9.3.2 Additions to the Setup menu

 Airtime-Fairness-Mode

 Airtime Fairness is a feature that shares the available bandwidth fairly between all of the active clients.
 Especially useful in high-density environments, it results in an improvement to WLAN performance.
 Airtime Fairness is activated by default.